What role does the financial system play in the economy?

 How can the financial system be made more stable?

-Here at the Bank of England it’s our job to maintain financial stability.
-We do this through two bodies: the Financial Policy Committee (FPC) and the Prudential Regulation Authority (PRA).
+Here at the Bank of England it’s our job to make sure the UK’s financial system is resilient to any risks and shocks.
+We call this our financial stability objective.
+In our organisation there are two bodies that do this work: the Financial Policy Committee (FPC) and the Prudential Regulation Authority (PRA).

-The FPC are the mechanics of the financial system, working to keep everything moving smoothly.
-They identify risks and flaws in the financial system, assessing how bad they might get and acting to remove or reduce them.
+The FPC are the mechanics of the financial system who check under the bonnet of the car.
+They work to keep everything moving smoothly.
+One way they do this is to identify risks and flaws.
+They work out how bad these might get then they act to remove or reduce them, if they need to.

 The PRA are the safety engineers who regulate and oversee financial institutions.